• About

 Menthol and OIls

-The use of menthol or oils is a centuries long method of aiding healing.
+The use of menthol or oils is a centuries old method of aiding healing.

 Menthol is a minor miracle worker, as it almost immediately makes you feel you can breathe more easily.
 There are multiple ways of using menthol, whether on a mentholated stick for your nostrils, or by ingesting it in a sweet or syrup.

 In addition, you can use it as a vapor rub, and there are some very well known brands of vapor rub available.
-Always keep one at home handy!
+Always keep one at home.

 Essential oils, such as peppermint, lavender and some citrus oils can also aid in the breaking up of mucus and in providing a feeling of relief.
-Their scent is also a great boon when you are feeling low, as they smell fabulous!
+Their scent is also a boon when you are feeling low, as they smell great.

 Menthol and OIls